Kava Dermopathy

 As cases of kava dermopathy became more widely recognized, healthcare professionals and researchers started to investigate the condition.
 Studies were conducted to understand its prevalence, risk factors, and potential mechanisms.

-What are The Signs and Symptoms of Kava Dermopathy
+Signs and Symptoms of Kava Dermopathy

 Kava dermopathy is a skin condition associated with consumption of kava.
 It is characterized by various skin-related signs and symptoms.
 These symptoms often manifest in individuals who have consumed kava in excessive amounts or over prolonged periods of time.
 The following are the common signs and symptoms of kava dermopathy: